The Investigative Team

 JIM JANICKI

-Jim Janicki is a pilot; an accredited celestial navigator and skipper for sailboats up to 50 feet in length; a licensed amateur radio operator (Call sign WB3FMS); accredited for search & rescue and has his own trained search dog named Sadie; a registered Professional Engineer; and a whole lot of stuff that would take a much longer post to convey.
 The long and short of it is, Jim is a big deal and will be the most creditable expert on this program adding authenticity backed as a certified professional with documented years of experience.

 This slideshow requires JavaScript.

-Jim holds a solid track record of results & functional leadership across Operations, Commercial, R&D, Services, and Sales in diagnostics, bio-tech., high-tech., chemical, pharmaceutical, plastic, and other industries.
+Jim holds a solid track record of results and functional leadership across Operations, Commercial, R&D, Services, and Sales in diagnostics, bio-tech., high-tech., chemical, pharmaceutical, plastic, and other industries.
 He’s proficient with Lean, Six Sigma, Business Process Excellence, ISO 9000 / ISO13485, cGMPs, cGLPs, FDA/MHRA/EMEA/S-FDA, and other global regulatory requirements.

 Greeting Jim Janicki to The Lost Clipper Team!